Google Shared Drive (Gdrive): Introduction, Benefits, and Limitations

 |Restore files and folders from the trash (up to 30 days)||V||X||X||X||X|

 * Default role for a new member.

-**When you grant Contributor access to users, they have read-only access to files in Google Drive for Desktop or files in the Chrome app OS files.
-To allow users to edit files in a shared drive in Drive for desktop and Chrome OS, give the user Content Manager access to the shared drive
+**When you grant Contributor access to users they have read-only access to files in Google Drive for desktop or in the Chrome OS files app.
+To allow users to edit files in a shared drive in Drive for desktop and Chrome OS, give the user Content Manager access to the shared drive.

 Comparison Between Shared Drive and My Drive